NickElefth/instaPYgram/README.md

 Currently there are two options available for the instaBotExecutor.py

-1) Execute the instaBotExecutor.py with the --find-unfollowers option to retrieve a list of followers
+1) Execute the `instaBotExecutor.py` with the `--find-unfollowers` option to retrieve a list of followers
-2) Execute the instaBotExecutor.py with the --hashtag-automation option and pass a comma seperated string of comments and hashtags to run the Bot, if you want to just like the hashtag related images, pass the --only-likes flag
+2) Execute the `instaBotExecutor.py` with the `--hashtag-automation` option and pass a comma seperated string of comments and hashtags to run the bot, if you want to just like the hashtag related images, pass the `--only-likes` flag
-3) Execute the instaBotExecutor.py with --unfollow-unfollowers option to find and unfollow unfollowers you can specify the number of unfollowers you would like to unfollow at the current execution using --number-to-unfollow arg
+3) Execute the `instaBotExecutor.py` with `--unfollow-unfollowers` option to find and unfollow unfollowers.
+You can specify the number of unfollowers you would like to unfollow at the current execution using `--number-to-unfollow` arg
-4) Change creds.py with your IG username and password
+4) Change `creds.py` with your IG username and password
-5) Execute the instaBotExecutor.py with the --produce-report to get a stats report.
-Need to run bot at least once to collect data
+5) Execute the `instaBotExecutor.py` with the `--produce-report` to get a stats report.
+You need to run the bot at least once to collect data

 #### Example
 ```